semantifyit/actions-spec/README.md

 ## Resource Operation Description

-The building blocks of an API annotated with WASA are instances of \emph{Action} which describe the operations that can be taken on a resource.
+The building blocks of an API annotated with WASA are instances of `Action` which describe the operations that can be taken on a resource.

 Thing > [Action](http://schema.org/Action)